Wang Ben saw them on his way back from the market.

 "My father says your father was the best alchemist Redstone City ever produced."
 Zhao Yu's voice was quiet.
 "Says it was a tragedy what happened to him.
 That if he'd been given a fair chance, he might have reached heights no one in this city has seen in centuries."

-Wang Ben said nothing.
+Wang Ben let the words hang.
 He didn't trust his voice.

 "I hope you win," Zhao Yu finished.
 "He deserves it."